Nine Tips and Tricks for Helping Your Teen in Braces

 Help Them Avoid Crunchy and Chewy Treats

 Chewy and crunchy foods are the fastest way to damage braces.
 These types of foods can break wires and pull brackets off the teeth.
-If you have a weakness for these types of treats, store them separately so your teen will not be tempted.
+If you have a weakness in these types of treats, store them separately so your teen will not be tempted.

 Be a Good Listener